 The National Council thrives to make mental wellbeing, including recovery from substance use challenges, a reality for everyone.

-The National Council is a 501(c)(3) association that advocates for policies that ensure people who have mental health and substance use disorders have access to comprehensive, evidence-based health care services.
+The National Council is a 501(c)(3) association that advocates for policies that ensure people who have mental health and substance use challenges have access to comprehensive, high quality services.
 We also offer state-of-the-science education and practice improvement consulting and resources to ensure services are efficient and effective.
-We achieve this through several ways:
+We achieve this in several ways:

-- SAMHSA-HRSA Center for Integrated Health Solutions – Nationwide technical assistance on integrating primary health care with mental health and substance use treatment.
+- Center of Excellence (CoE) for Integrated Health Solutions – Nationwide technical assistance on integrating primary health care with mental health and substance use treatment.

-- Advocacy on Capitol Hill – Work towards policies that ensure people living with mental illness and addiction can access comprehensive health care services.
+- Advocacy on Capitol Hill – Work toward policies that ensure people living with mental illnesses and substance use challenges can access comprehensive health care services.

 - Consulting – Leading state-of-the-science education and practice improvement to drive integrated care and ensure services are efficient and effective.

-- National Council Conference – The best in leadership, organization development and excellence in mental health and addictions practice.
+- NatCon, the National Council Conference – The best in leadership, organization development and excellence in mental health and substance use practice.

-- National Council Webinars – Meet experts on key mental health and addictions topics online.
+- National Council Webinars – Meet experts on key mental health and substance use challenges online.

 - Journal of Behavioral Health Services and Research – Examines the organization, financing, delivery and outcomes of mental health and recovery from substance use challenges services.